 1. Submit your Enrollment Contract and fee.

-To officially accept our offer of admission, submit your Enrollment Contract and $300 enrollment fee to University Admissions by May 1 for fall admission, or three weeks from the date of your offer of admission letter for spring admission.
-We recommend that you mail your Enrollment Contract at the post office and request a certificate of mailing.
+To officially accept our offer of admission, please follow the instructions in your admission packet that was mailed to you.
+Submit your Enrollment Contract and $300 enrollment fee to University Admissions by May 1 for fall admission, or the specific date on your admission letter for spring admission.
+If you have any questions, please contact University Admissions at 410-704-2113.

 2. Activate your Towson University email account.